rlespinasse/github-slug-action/README.md

 Use the current branch `v2.x` or a version tag (see [releases pages][6]).

 The master branch EOL is set on **2020-10-25** after a 6-month deprecation period (more information on the [EOL issue][7])

-### Can't run on Windows or Macos

-When using this action on Windows or Macos workflows, A `##[error]Container action is only supported on Linux` error can be see in your workflow logs.
-Currently, this action don't support a system other than Linux due to Github Action Limitation on `Container`-based action.

 [1]: https://github.com/rlespinasse/github-slug-action/workflows/Build/badge.svg
 [2]: https://github.com/rlespinasse/github-slug-action/actions